Wright Brothers National Memorial,

 flyer lifted off. |

-Due to the weather, the Two
+Due to the weather, Lee and

-RV Gypsies did not walk the field nor visit the replica of the hangar
+Karen Duquette, aka The Two RV Gypsies, did not walk the field nor visit

-used by the Wright Brothers.
-It is possible to walk along the actual
+the replica of the hangar used by the Wright Brothers.
+It is possible

-routes of the four flights, with small monuments marking their starts
+to walk along the actual routes of the four flights, with small monuments

-of the hangar. |
+replica of the hangar. |